DanRoscigno/Recipes/website/recipes/Beef_Brisket_Dry_Rub.md

-# Beef Brisket Dry Rub
+# Texas A and M Beef Brisket Dry Rub

 `Dry Rubs`

+> This recipe makes enough rub for four large briskets.
+The full recipe is for 6 cups of rub, so plan for 1 amd 1/2 cup per large brisket.

 2 cups of canning/pickling salt